hendriknielaender/double-trouble/data/blog/berlin_summit_2023_review.md

 tags: [conf, aws]
 ---

-This years Berlin Summit showed why it needs to be taken seriously.
-The usual two day format got compressed into one, which made it feel that much more exciting.
+This year's Berlin Summit showed why it needs to be taken seriously.
+The usual two day format was compressed into one, which made it feel that much more exciting.
 Polished booths, a diverse crowd, plenty of snacks, exciting challenges and good talks.